-If you’re curious about how many app alerts you get, on each of your devices, every day or every week, it’s easy to do with Screen Time.
-We’ll see show you how to see the number of app notifications you’re receiving on iOS and Mac with options to make some changes.
+If you’re curious about how many app alerts you get on each of your devices, every day or every week, it’s easy to do with Screen Time.
+We’ll show you how to see the number of app notifications you’re receiving on iPhone, iPad, and Mac with options to make some changes.

 Screen Time app notifications

 If you already have Screen Time turned on, then you’re golden and can move to the next section of this how-to.
 But if you haven’t enabled Screen Time, you’ll need to do so to take advantage of the notifications feature.
 Then, check back tomorrow and the subsequent days for your notification numbers.